 By Turgut Alp Boyraz

-Thousands of people gathered for a second week to protest Israel's Prime Minister Benjamin Netanyahu over alleged corruption on Saturday evening in Tel-Aviv.
+Thousands of people on Saturday marched in Tel-Aviv to protest Israel's Prime Minister Benjamin Netanyahu over alleged corruption.

-The first case involves Hollywood producer Arnon Milchan, who was allegedly asked to purchase luxury items for Netanyahu and his wife.
+The first case involves Hollywood producer Arnon Milchan, who was allegedly asked to purchase luxury items for Netanyahu and his wife Sara Netanyahu.

-The second case relates to allegations that Netanyahu struck a deal for more favorable media coverage with Arnon Mozes, publisher of the popular Hebrew-language newspaper Yedioth Ahronoth.
+The second case relates to allegations that Netanyahu struck a deal for favorable media coverage with Arnon Mozes, publisher of popular Hebrew-language newspaper Yedioth Ahronoth.

-Netanyahu’s wife, Sara, was also questioned by police regarding earlier corruption allegations.
+Netanyahu’s wife, Sara, has also been questioned by police regarding earlier corruption allegations.

-She, too, has been questioned within the context of an ongoing investigation into accusations that Netanyahu used state funds for personal expenditures.
+She has also been questioned within the context of an ongoing investigation into allegations that Netanyahu used state funds for personal expenditures.